browserengineering/book/book/invalidation.md

 We need to protect `LineLayout`s', `TextLayout`s', and `EmbedLayout`s'
 fields too, and their `layout` methods work a little differently.
 Yes, each of these layout objects has `x`, `y`, and `height` fields.
-But they also compute `font` fields and have `get_ascent` and `get_descent` methods that are called by other layout objects.
-We'll have to protect all of these.[^dps] Since we now have quite a bit of `ProtectedField` experience, we'll do all the fields in one go.
+But they also compute `font`, `ascent`, and `descent` fields that are used by other layout objects.
+We'll have to protect all of these.
+Since we now have quite a bit of `ProtectedField` experience, we'll do all the fields in one go.

-[^dps]: This means we'll rewrite `get_ascent` and `get_descent` from
-    methods into fields.
-It's possible to protect methods as well, using something called "destination passing style", where the destination of a method's return value is passed to it as an argument, somewhat like out parameters in C. But converting to fields is usually cleaner.

-Let's start with `TextLayout`.
-Note the new `ascent` and `descent` fields:
+Let's start with `TextLayout`:

 ``` {.python ignore=ProtectedField}
 class TextLayout: